ChristosPts/d-Wrap/README.md

 ### Languages: HTML/CSS/Javascript/PHP/Sql

-**dWrap** is a simple image hosting website for desktop wallpapers with the purpose of showcasing the basic functions websites with the same category.
+**dWrap** is a simple image hosting website for desktop wallpapers.

 Visitors are split into three categories:
 1) Guests which are any visitors without an account or have not logged in.